 This morning was no different.
 He had received the usual remark with the same enthusiasm.

-He looked at his neighbor; the mink blanket kind, who had just received some good news.
+He looked at his neighbour; the mink blanket kind, who had just received some good news.
 His son would be out of the ICU today.
 He would be shifted to the general ward.

 The man and his wife had tears in their eyes when the doctor told them the good news.
 Abdul Salam felt a pang of jealousy rising inside his chest.
-God favored the rich.
-Their son had healed in five days, what had taken his daughter so long?
+God favoured the rich.
+Their son had healed in five days; what had taken his daughter so long?

-Tomorrow they would be gone leaving an empty space besides him.
+Tomorrow they would be gone leaving a vacant space beside him.

-He would wait for little Saima to be okay and then he would too leave this space empty for someone else.
+He would wait for little Saima to be okay and then he would too leave this space vacant for someone else.

 The man brought a box of sweets to him.

 Abdul Salam winced in pain.
 He had somehow started hating this pat on his shoulder and back.
-He had never received so many pats in his entire life till now.
+He had never received so many pats in his entire life until now.
 Somehow, he would always associate a pat on the back with the ICU from now on.
-He knew he would never pat anyone on the shoulder again
+He knew he would never pat anyone on the shoulder again.

-A Sturdily built man in a black suit and a colored tie came rushing towards the ICU door.
+All of a sudden, a sturdily built man in a black suit and a coloured neck tie came rushing towards the ICU.